Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution

 \subsection{Main Results and Analysis}

-\paragraph{Results} SKNO consistently outperforms existing methods, achieving the lowest relative $L_2$ error with competitive training cost.
-Tab.~\ref{tab:Linear_blocks} summarizes the performance of different $\mathcal{L}$ parameterizations across representative models: the Fourier integral operator in FNO, the physics-attention block in Transolver, and SKNO’s spectral convolution operator acting on $d+1$ dimensional functions.
+\paragraph{Results} SKNO attains the lowest relative \(L_2\) error among the compared baselines across the evaluated benchmarks.
+Table~\ref{tab:Linear_blocks} summarizes the performance of different $\mathcal{L}$ parameterizations across representative models: the Fourier integral operator in FNO, the physics-attention block in Transolver, and SKNO’s spectral convolution operator acting on $(d+1)$-dimensional functions.
 All modules are evaluated with their original lifting and recovering components and without additional positional encoding (see Appendix~\ref{appendix:baseline}).

-For the heat equation experiment, the solution at $t=1$ is predicted following Example~\ref{example_1}, using the same truncation settings as in practice (i.e., truncated modes or slices, both of which parameterize an invertible aggregation on $D_x$).
-For the advection equation, these kernels are tested in an autoregressive setting to validate performance on sequential prediction with concatenated input quantities.
-Specifically, the reported error corresponds to predicting the next 10 time steps autoregressively given the previous 10.
+For the heat equation experiment, the solution at $t=1$ is predicted with the same truncation settings as in practice (i.e., truncated modes or slices, both of which parameterize aggregation on the retained coefficient or slice subspace).
+For the advection equation, these kernels are tested in an autoregressive setting to validate performance on sequential prediction with concatenated input quantities; the reported error corresponds to predicting the next 10 time steps autoregressively given the previous 10.

-While other modules are constrained by their evolution design along $p$, SKNO removes this bottleneck and stably captures the $d+1$ dimensional evolution.
-Across the benchmarks in Tab.~\ref{tab:main_result}, Tab.~\ref{tab:other_exp_bench}, and Tab.~\ref{tab:era5}, SKNO achieves state-of-the-art (SOTA) performance, with training time comparable to FNO, which is widely recognized for balancing speed and accuracy.
-Visualizations in Fig.~\ref{fig:showcase_darcy} and Fig.~\ref{fig:NS_showcase} further demonstrate that SKNO excels in capturing sharp, local details, such as discontinuities at material interfaces and vorticity in low-viscosity fluid flows.
-For complete experimental settings, case studies, and complete results, see Appendix \ref{Appendix_Experiment_Settings}.
+Relative to FNO, SKNO yields an approximately \(37.1\%\) relative \(L_2\) error reduction on 2D incompressible Navier–Stokes (\(\nu=10^{-5}\)) using the six-seed mean, and a \(42.1\%\) reduction on 2D Gray–Scott relative to the default FNO configuration.
+On 3D Rayleigh–Taylor instability, SKNO attains an approximately \(14.3\%\) error reduction, while the compared baselines remain in a similar error range.
+Across the benchmarks in Table~\ref{tab:main_result}, Table~\ref{tab:other_exp_bench} and Table~\ref{tab:era5}, SKNO attains the lowest reported error.
+Visualizations in Figure~\ref{fig12:GS} and Figure~\ref{fig:showcase_darcy} further illustrate that SKNO better captures sharp local structures, such as discontinuities at material interfaces and vorticity patterns in low-viscosity fluid flows.
+For complete experimental settings, case studies, and full results, see Appendix~\ref{Appendix_Experiment_Settings}.

+In addition to the main benchmark results, we report parameter counts, FLOPs, wall-clock training time, and controlled scaled/ablated variants where applicable.